apprunjs/apprun-docs/docs/event-pubsub.md

 Following the idea of using the JSX _event directive_ what can we do a similar thing with lit-html?

 The good news is that lit-html also has the directive concept to bring the _event directive_ to lit-html.
-The directive for lit-html is called _run_.
+So the directive for lit-html is called _run_.

 The example below shows how to use the _run_ directive to trigger AppRun events.
 Also, similar to the JSX event directives, the _run_ directive can call the event lifecycle directly.